Détournement: Examples after the Situationist International

+Noirs (2014), based on The Black Smurfs.

 Chris Morris uses détournement and culture jamming extensively in his work, particularly in the British television series The Day Today and Brass Eye.

 Détournement in advertising

 In advertising, a détournement (détournement publicitaire in French) is almost like subvertising, except that the goal of a détournement is to promote a product by mocking the way another one is promoted.
 In October 2023, Netflix used the advertising visual style of luxury jewelry brands but with models that were obviously missing those jewels, a trick to promote the series Lupin.
 In 2012, Sixt made a détournement of François Hollande's presidential campaign for a billboard ad.

 Naomi Klein describes this as a récuperation of détournement.
 In Debord's words, in the case of advertising, the détournement reverses the Spectacle, and in doing so becomes the Spectacle.
 Examples include Sprite's Image is nothing, Nike's 1997 campaign slogan I am not/A target market/I am an athlete', and Colin Kaepernick's Taking the knee Nike campaign.